vkadlcik/DB48X-on-DM42/help/db48x.md

   matrix. `[ a b c ] x +` returns `[ 'a+x' 'b+x' 'c+x' ]`.
 Consistent with that
   logic, `inv` works on vectors, and inverts each component, so that `[1 2 3] inv` gives `[1/1 1/2 1/3]`.

+* The `Min` and `Max` operations on arrays apply element by element, in a way similar to how these operations apply to lists on the HP50G (which seems to be undocumented).

 ### Unicode support